anna-kay/Reddit-summarization/README.md

 ## Overview
 This project revolves around the task of Abstractive Summarization, a Natural Language Processing (NLP) task.
 Transformer-based models (deep learning) are used for the summarization of informal, noisy texts.
-The texts datasets come from Reddit.
+The texts come from Reddit.

 All models checkpoints and datasets use in the project are downloaded from Hugging Face 🤗.